hawkflow/hawkflow-airflow/README.md

 1. First, sign up to hawkflow for free: https://hawkflow.ai/ and get an API key
 2. Install the pip package `pip install hawkflowairflow`
-3. Add this to the top of your
+3. Add this to the top of your DAG

 ```python
 from hawkflowairflow import hawkflow_callbacks